(This post contains affiliate links. Read my full disclosure.)

-The Project Management PrepCast is an incredibly popular online training course from Cornelius Fichtner, PMP.
-His company is a Registered Education Provider for PMI, so you know the course has been vetted and is top quality.
+The Project Management PrepCast is an incredibly popular, formal, online 35-hour training course from Cornelius Fichtner,

 When you login for the first time, this is what you see: